HarshGG/HarshGG/README.md

-- 👋 Hi, I’m @HarshGG
+- 👋 Hi, I’m @HarshGG, Harsh Gangaramani!
-- 👀 I’m interested in learning anything related to Computer Science
+- 👀 Although my primary long term focus at the moment is Data Science, I’m interested in learning anything related to Computer Science and look forward to any opportunities to help me do so.
-- 🌱 I’m currently learning HTML and JavaScript
+- 🌱 I currently have significant experience in Java, JavaScript, Python, HTML, CSS, and various database types such as SQLite, JSON and CSV (Check out some of my repositories in my profile to have an insight at what type of projects I have worked on!)
 - 📫 How to reach me: harshganga33@gmail.com

 <!---